Research Council of Norway: Research communication

 The Research Council has a national responsibility for research dissemination and aim to contribute to the use of results from research.
 Among other things, the Research Council is responsible for the Research Days, which is a national annual science festival.

 The Nysgjerrigper Science Knowledge Project for children in primary school will help provide children and young people acquire insight, understanding and interest in research, and the Young Researchers competition will increase interest in research and science among young people.

-Logo

-In 2022 The Research Council presented a new logo, after paying the PR-company Anti NOK 6 million to make a new visual profile.
-Thorbjørn Kongshavn, who is teaching about branding and visual communication at Høyskolen Kristiania in Oslo, thought that the logo was based around an logo example in a book about graphic design by the swiss Armin Hofmann from 1965.